-Employee at British Embassy in Berlin arrested on Russian spying charges | DW | 11.08.2021
+Employee at British embassy in Berlin arrested on Russian spying charges | DW | 11.08.2021

 German police arrested a UK national on suspicion of spying for the Russian intelligence service in exchange for cash, authorities announced on Wednesday.

-Federal prosecutors arrested him in Potsdam for allegedly forwarding documents to the Russian intelligence service since November 2020.
+Federal prosecutors arrested him in the nearby city of Potsdam for allegedly forwarding documents to the Russian intelligence service since November 2020.
 The suspect's home and workplace were searched after the arrest.

+British and German authorities were involved in the investigation of the suspect, who is being brought before the Federal Court of Justice that will decide on his pre-trial detention.

+The German Federal Prosecutors Office accused the man of working for a foreign secret service.

 This is a breaking news story and will be updated as more details become available.